jsonkao/react-scrollama/README.md

 $ npm install react-scrollama
 ```

-**Note: You must include the [IntersectionObserver polyfill](https://www.npmjs.com/package/intersection-observer) yourself for cross-browser support.
-Also consider including a [`position: sticky` polyfill](https://github.com/dollarshaveclub/stickybits).**
+**Note: As of version 2.2.0, the [IntersectionObserver polyfill](https://www.npmjs.com/package/intersection-observer) has been removed from the build.
+You must include it yourself for cross-browser support. -browser support.** Check [here](https://caniuse.com/#feat=intersectionobserver) to see if you need to include the polyfill.

 ## Usage

-A simple example with no frills.
+An example with no frills:

 ```js
 import React, { Component } from 'react';